huggingface/dataset-viewer/docs_to_notion/kubernetes.md

   kubectl get namespace -o json
   ```

-- only the `hub` namespace:
+- only the `datasets-server` namespace:

   ```
-  kubectl get namespace hub -o json
+  kubectl get namespace datasets-server -o json
   ```

 You can also filter by [label](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/):

-- get the namespace with the name `hub` (not very interesting):
+- get the namespace with the name `datasets-server` (not very interesting):

   ```
-  kubectl get namespace -l "kubernetes.io/metadata.name"==hub
+  kubectl get namespace -l "kubernetes.io/metadata.name"==datasets-server
   ```

-- get the pods of the `hub` application (note that `app` is a custom label specified when creating the pods in moonlanding):
+- get the pods of the `datasets-server-prod-api` application (note that `app` is a custom label specified in the Helm templates):

   ```
-  kubectl get pod -l app==hub
+  kubectl get pod -l app==datasets-server-prod-api --namespace datasets-server
   ```

 Use the `-w` option if you want to "watch" the values in real time.